 - Mountain site with 4-minute turnarounds to the 650′ launch

 - Rides to launch available 7 days a week

 - Southern California weather provides 320+ flyable days per year

 When setting out to earn your P2 paragliding rating, there are two primary goals you will be looking to achieve: minimum number of flights for the P2 rating, and the necessary high flight (over 500′) skill sets.
 Soboba offers the perfect combination of a mountain site with a fast turnaround time of less than 5 minutes from the landing area to the high launch.
 This way a student can get multiple flights per day (as many as 10!), from an altitude where they can start learning to soar from their very first flight.
 Students can start getting their laps in early in the morning, since Soboba isn’t dependent on having wind to fly.
 Also, there is no requirement to do a tandem flight as part of our curriculum, since we have multiple “step-up” launches for safe solo progression.

-Training through the P2 license is approximately $1500 (we go on a descending, day by day pricing), and is discounted $500 with the purchase of paragliding gear.
+Training through the P2 license is $2000, reduced to $1500 with gear purchase (gear does not need to be purchased upfront).
 We also offer a 1-day introductory lesson for $350, which counts toward your total P2 training tuition.
 All training days are full 8-10 hour days and very often private lessons.
 A complete paragliding system, which includes the wing, harness and reserve parachute, will range between $4,500 and $5,500.
 When properly taken care of, this gear will last you hundreds, and maybe even thousands, of flights.
 More info on the breakdown of training costs is here.